OldBot-Tibia-Bot/OldBot-Docs/home.md

 ## How to contribute?

-You can create a fork of the project and then send a pull request.
+You can create a fork of the project and/or submit a `pull request`.